HallaSurvivor/Blog/_posts/2024-08-12-finiteness-in-sheaf-topoi.md

 Oscar Cunningham pointed out that you can do even weirder things.
 For instance, the set $$\{\frac{1}{n} \mid n \in \mathbb{N} \} \cup \{ 0 \}$$ is closed in $[0,1]$.
-So its complement is open, and we can glue two copies of $[0,1]$ together along it!
-This gives us a kuratowski finite object which nonetheless has uncountably many sections in _every neighborhood of $0$_!
+So its complement is open, and we can glue two copies of $[0,1]$ together along it[^18]!
+This gives us a kuratowski finite object which nonetheless has infinitely many sections in _every neighborhood of $0$_!

 <div class=boxed markdown=1>
 TODO: a picture